 What happens to the body?

-When there is too much thyroxine released, it affects all systems of the body by increasing the metabolic rate.
-This causes all tissues in the body to work harder and burn vital resources such as glucose, fats and protein.
-Muscle protein is broken down to be used as fuel.
+Too much thyroxine is released and affects all body systems by increasing the metabolic rate.
+It causes all tissues in the body to work harder and burn vital resources such as glucose, fats and protein.
+In addition, it breaks down muscle protein so it can be used as fuel.

-What are the signs?
+What are the signs and symptoms of Hyperthyroidism?